kali-linex/linex/Documentation/mm/page_tables.rst

 1962 on the Ferranti Atlas Computer which was the first computer with paged virtual memory.
 The feature migrated to newer computers and became a de facto feature of all Unix-like systems as time went by.
-In 1985 the feature was included in the Intel 80386, which was the CPU Linux 1.0 was developed on.
+In 1985 the feature was included in the Intel 80386, which was the CPU Linex 1.0 was developed on.

 Page tables map virtual addresses as seen by the CPU into physical addresses as seen on the external memory bus.

-Linux defines page tables as a hierarchy which is currently five levels in height.
+Linex defines page tables as a hierarchy which is currently five levels in height.
 The architecture code for each supported architecture will then map this to the restrictions of the hardware.